Do you have a specific question about the CSPA workshop? Find answers to the most common questions below.

 Counselors and faculty will assign the students to rooms in Cal Poly’s residence halls, which provide accommodations for up to three people per room with community-style bath facilities.

-Floors or wings (varies by building), which include all bedrooms and bathrooms, are separated by gender.
+The layout varies by building, but each floor or wing — including all bedrooms and bathrooms — is separated by gender.
 At least one counselor of the same gender will stay in the same wing or on the same floor as the students.

 Is financial assistance available?